The Definitive Guide To Choosing A Blog Monetization Strategy

 – Can put you at risk for a penalty from Google.
 Google will penalize sites that are known to buy or sell links.
 If your sponsored posts include links, which of course the sponsor will want, Google may see it as selling a link.
 You can use nofollow tags on links in sponsored posts to tell Google to ignore the link and not to pass PageRank, which is Google’s suggested method for handling paid links.

 The last monetization method that we’ll look at is selling your services through your blog.
 An example would be if you market consulting services and charge people an hourly rate for those consulting services.
 Or freelance writing, where you’d charge per project or per word.

 There are a lot of different ways that you can promote your services through a blog, and there are a lot of different types of services that you could provide.
 In general, any type of service provider can use a blog on their website to help promote their services.
 Some common types of services that may be offered by bloggers would include any type of consulting, writing, web or graphic design, photography, and marketing.

 Blogging is a great way to promote your services because with an active blog you will be working to develop your own expertise and authority within the industry.
 Once you’ve established some name recognition and a reputation as an expert in the field, promoting your services becomes much easier.

 If you’re able to establish yourself as an authority through your blog, you’re likely to be able to charge higher rates than you would be able to charge otherwise.

 If you’re offering services it doesn’t mean that you can’t pursue other monetization options as well.
 In fact, services can work quite well in combination with product sales.For example, you could offer a combination package as an upsell to one of your products.
 Maybe you’ll offer an e-book for $39, or the customer can choose to purchase the e-book and a one-hour consultation for $99.

 – You’re trading time for money.
 When you’re selling a digital product, promoting affiliate products, or selling access to a members-only area of your site, there are no limits to how much you can sell or what you can make.
 You can sell to customers all around the world, and they can purchase from your website 24 hours a day, 7 days a week.

 Most profitable blogs will earn income from more than one method, so it is possible and preferable to combine a few of the methods listed above.
 Now that we’ve taken a look at the pros and cons of several of the most common ways to make money from a blog, let’s look at the things that you should consider as influential factors when deciding which methods to pursue for your blog.

 The monetization strategy you choose will have a dramatic impact on the amount of time that you’ll need to be able to maintain the blog.
 If you decide to monetize the blog by selling ad space you’ll probably need to publish posts frequently, meaning that you’ll need to either spend a lot of your own time writing posts or outsource the work to other writers.

 Using a members area as a monetization strategy is also likely to require a large on-going time commitment in order to continue to provide enough value that you’ll be able to retain members.As a result, if your time is very limited, ad sales and membership may not be the best monetization options because of how much time it will take to be successful with these approaches.

 Creating your own info products will require a significant amount of time, but with most info products that time commitment will be front loaded.
 You’ll need to dedicate a lot of time to creating the product, but going forward it may not require a large chunk of time after the product has been created.
 You’ll need to be able to provide some customer service, but usually with info products this is very minimal.

 You may also need to dedicate some time to marketing and promoting your product, but if you’re able to get some affiliates to do that work for you it will reduce how much time you have to spend on it.For those who want to have low-maintenance blogs, niche blogging is a popular choice.
 Niche blogs are often monetized with AdSense or affiliate products and most of the work involves getting the site set up and building some links, and on-going time commitment is typically not as significant.

-2. Income Potential
+2. Income potential

 Of course, you’ll also want to consider how much money you can make with a particular strategy.When it comes to income potential you’ll also need to consider what you want to get out of the blog.
 Are you hoping for something that can bring in a few hundred dollars per month that will just provide you with some extra money?
 Are you simply looking for a way to make a little bit of money from a blog that you run as a hobby?
 Are you looking to make a more significant amount of money that might lead to a full-time income within a few years?
 Are you looking to be able to earn a full-time income as soon as possible?

 Creating the products, of course, will take time, but once it is created you can start to make money right away.
 In some cases, people have been able to make a significant amount of money rather quickly even with no existing audience.
 Getting influential affiliates to promote your product is also a great way to start to make money without a long wait to build your audience.

 If you’re looking to build a significant income over a period of time but you don’t need a large amount of income right now, you may want to focus on building a blog with a great reputation for high-quality content and start building a mailing list.
 As your reputation and your reach increase you can introduce a members-only area for exclusive content.

 If you’re just looking for a smaller amount of money, AdSense or promoting affiliate products may be a good fit.
 Neither requires much time to set up or to maintain, and both can produce some income for you, even with a lower traffic level.

 This content strategy is better for establishing your reputation and developing the trust of your readers, and less effective at getting the maximum number of page views that will be needed in order to make money from ads.In this case you may be more effective at monetizing your blog with product sales or a members area because you can benefit from your reputation and the trust of your readers more effectively.

 If your content strategy involves frequently publishing a lot of short posts (think of celebrity gossip blogs), that may be a better fit for selling ad space or using AdSense.
 These types of blogs tend to attract a higher number of page views because of the quantity and short length of the posts, so they can often make more money from selling ads.

-4. How Does it Fit with Your Long-Term Plan for the Blog?
+4. How does it fit with your long-term plan for the blog?

 Do you have any long-term plans for your blog?
 If so, make sure that any monetization method you choose does not negatively impact those plans.
 For example, if your long-term plans involve a low maintenance blog I would not recommend that you add a members area.

 As another example, if you know that you ultimately want to create and sell a specific product at some point in the future you may not want to promote any products as an affiliate that would compete or reduce the need for your own product.